titon/toolkit/docs/en/components/type-ahead.md

 }
 ```

-Once your functions are defined, pass them through the constructor.
+Once our functions are defined, we pass them through the constructor.

 ```javascript
 $('#input').typeAhead({